nikhilvkn/PROJECT-HackerNews-Data/README.md

 ```

 ### Introduction
+This project is built for a learning purpose - to understand how the technologies works together to give the end result for one of my simple requirements.
 Daily I used to read articles from [Hacker News](https://news.ycombinator.com/).
 You can see that a large amount of articles
 are updated in Hacker News, to find the interested one was difficult.
 I thought of combining these technologies to get the
 data, I needed daily